BriancaKnight/mood_prep/README.md

 ## Project Idea:

 ### MOO'D
-##### Emotional Regulation App specifically designed for children.
-The app aims to teach children how to identify emotions as well as provide sensory regulation tools through engaging activities.
+#### An Emotional Regulation App specifically designed for children.
+This app aims to teach children how to identify emotions as well as provide sensory regulation tools through engaging activities.
 Intended to be used in collaboration with a parent or guardian.

 ### Research & Planning Log